-A rare brooch by Franz Huber for Theodor Fahrner in silver set with gilt highlights, the centre inset with a sculptural image of a woman, moon and a bird in flight.
+A rare brooch by Patriz Huber for Theodor Fahrner in silver set with gilt highlights, the centre inset with a sculptural image of a woman, moon and a bird in flight.
 The brooch is fully marked for Theodor Fahrner and 900 silver.
 The pin also carries an Austrian import mark.

 The central insert appears in another Fahrner pendant in the Pforzheim Museum (see Theodor Fahrner Jewelry, page 131, item 1.110) where the insert is attributed to Max Gradi’s or Muller-Salems work groups.

 The design of this brooch was published in the Dekorativ Kunst, Vol 8, September 1901 – see images.
 The piece depicted in that photo lacks a central stone or medallion and, based on the uneven shape and position of the cut outs I believe the brooch pictured may well be this exact brooch prior to the fitting of the central medallion.

 A similar example is published in Theodor Fahrner Jewelry, page 102, figs 1.15, 1.55.
 Fig 1.52 shows a similar Gradl, Huber collaboration.
 See images.